Quick Answer

 The first time most people hear "RPE 8" in a powerlifting context, they nod politely and have no idea what it means.
 That's fine.
 Rate of Perceived Exertion sounds academic, but the underlying idea is simple: instead of being told to squat a fixed weight, you're asked to squat at a specific effort level.
 You control the weight; the program controls the intensity.

-RPE in strength training was popularised by coach Mike Tuchscherer at Reactive Training Systems, and it's built around one question: **how many more reps could you have done if you pushed to absolute failure?** That number — called Reps in Reserve, or RIR — defines your RPE.
+RPE in strength training was popularised by coach Mike Tuchscherer at Reactive Training Systems, and it's built around one question: how many more reps could you have done if you pushed to absolute failure?
+That number, called Reps in Reserve, or RIR, defines your RPE.
 RPE 10 means zero reps left.
 RPE 9 means one rep left.
 RPE 8 means two reps left.
 Simple as that.

 The RPE Scale Explained

-Here's the full scale used in modern powerlifting programming:
+The full scale used in modern powerlifting programming:

 Most productive training lives between RPE 7 and RPE 9.
 Below 7, the stimulus for strength adaptation is typically insufficient.
 Above 9 every session, cumulative fatigue spirals out of control quickly.